-The Master Applied Mathematics programme is one of the master programmes of the Faculty of Science and Engineering of University of Groningen.
+The Master Mathematics programme is one of the master programmes of the Faculty of Science and Engineering of University of Groningen.
 The programme is part of the Graduate School of Science and Engineering, which organises all master programmes of the Faculty.
 The director and the Board of the School are responsible for this and the other master programmes of the Faculty.
-On behalf of the School director, the deputy director of the Master Applied Mathematics programme takes care of the contents of the programme and, assisted by the programme coordinator and the academic advisor, organises the programme on a day-to-day basis.
-The programme committee for this programme is a joint committee for all four Bachelor and Master Mathematics and Applied Mathematics programmes.
-The programme committee consists of four lecturers and four students and advises programme management for this and the other three programmes on quality aspects.
-The Board of Examiners is responsible for monitoring the examinations and assessments of all four Bachelor and Master Mathematics and Applied for monitoring the examinations and assessments of all four Bachelor and Master Mathematics and Applied Mathematics
+On behalf of the School director, the deputy director of the Master Mathematics programme takes care of the contents of the programme and, assisted by the programme coordinator and the academic advisor, organises the programme on a day-to-day basis.
+The programme committee for this programme is a joint committee for all four Bachelor and Master Mathematics and Applied Mathematics programme management for this and the other three programmes on quality aspects.
+The Board of Examiners is responsible for monitoring the examinations and assessments of all four Bachelor and Master Mathematics and Applied Mathematics and Master Mathematics and Applied Mathematics and App

-The programme objectives are to provide students with advanced knowledge, understanding, skills and academic attitude in applied mathematics.
-The programme introduces students broadly to research in applied mathematics and provides them with thorough education in one of the fields within this discipline.
+The programme objectives are to provide students with advanced knowledge and advanced skills in the mathematics discipline.
+The programme introduces students broadly to research in mathematics and provides them with thorough education in one of the fields within the mathematics discipline.
 Students are also trained in research skills and in general academic skills.
 The programme is research-based, the subjects and topics taught being based upon research done in these fields.